1,190 total views, 2 views today

 Are you panicking and finding the best Amazon Associates alternatives right now?
-If yes, then you probably heard of a recent change Amazon made in their Associates program.
-So this means you badly need to switch to another affiliate program which could serve as the best alternative to Amazon Associates.
+If yes, then you probably heard of a recent change Amazon made in their Associate’s program.
+So this means you badly need to switch to another affiliate program that could serve as the best alternative to Amazon Associates.

 I won’t dig deeper into the commission changes.
 However, you can check out this page to learn about the revised commissions across multiple categories.

 Perhaps, what made most affiliate marketers furious about this change is cutting down the commission on Furniture, Home, Home Improvement, Lawn & Garden, Pets Products, Pantry categories from 8% to 3%.

 Note: Please be advised that I don’t have a problem with Amazon Associates.
 I might still use it for a while.
 The reason is that I don’t depend on a single source of income.
 Neither should you.
 The purpose of this blog post is to help out bloggers and affiliate marketers who are freaking out right now.

 Anyway, these things happen from time to time.
 Instead of bashing a network or platform or company, we must learn how to adapt according to the situation.